• Skip to primary navigation

 Instructions

-• Add the milk (you may not need it all, or you may need a little more as different flour brands absorb differently) and bring the mixture together into a dough.
+• Add the milk slowly (you may not need it all, or you may need a little more, as different flour brands absorb differently) and stir it into the mixture until it forms a dough.
+Shape it into a ball, but avoid kneading it.
 Wrap it in clingfilm and chill it in the fridge for 30 minutes

-• Meanwhile, pre-heat the oven to 180C Fan/200C/400F/Gas Mark 6 and grease a muffin/cupcake tin with butter, and strips of baking paper so you can easily lift the tarts out once baked
+• Meanwhile, pre-heat the oven to 180C Fan/200C/400F/Gas Mark 6 and grease a muffin/cupcake tin with a little butter or baking spread.
+Add strips of baking paper to each cupcake hole so you can easily lift the tarts out once baked

 • Place the pastry rounds into the tin, use your fingers to gently shape the pastry to the holes in the tin, smoothing the sides down.
 Put into the fridge while you make the custard